Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Changelog:

 ### v2.5.1
-- Changed all instances of "Jurubu Entertainment" to "Talltale Studios".
+- Changed all instances of "Jurubu Entertainment" in the plugin's files and on the plugin's GitHub repository to "Talltale Studios".
 Talltale Studios is now officially the new name of our organization.

 ### v2.5.0